 For employment verification, call Entertainment Partners at 818.955.6313.

-Once registered with Central Casting, you can update your profile information and add additional photos by logging in to your online profile.
+Once signed up with Central Casting, you can update your profile information and add additional photos by logging in to your online profile.
 By keeping your information current, our Casting Directors can consider you for a variety of roles.

 What are some examples of additional photos?